jplusplus/newsworthycharts/README.rst

 - next

   - Protect private properties from being overwritten by `init_from`
   - When `units` is count, `decimal` should default to 0 if not provided.
-This never worked, but is fixed now.
+This sometimes didn't work.
+Now it does.

 - 1.6.2